Mirrors (2008 film): Plot

-Meanwhile, Amy discovers that Mikey is missing at home, and a thin reflective layer of water is completely covering the floor.
-After putting her daughter Daisy in a safe closet, she finds Michael using a knife to scrape the paint from the mirrors.
-Amy tries to stop him, but he escapes, obviously possessed.
+Meanwhile, Amy discovers that Michael is missing, the floor is covered by water.
+Putting her daughter Daisy in a safe closet, she finds Michael scraping the paint from the mirrors.
+Amy tries to stop him, but he escapes, having been possessed.

-Having threatened her at gunpoint, Ben returns with Anna to the Mayflower and straps her into the chair in the Psychomanteum.
-Back at Ben's house Michael is suddenly pulled through the water on the floor by his reflection and begins to drown.
-At the Psychomanteum the lights begin to flicker and the building begins to shake as the demons in the mirrors are released.
-They repossess Anna and all the mirrors in the Mayflower explode.
-Simultaneously, Michael is released from the demon's grip and Amy is able to pull him to safety.
-The repossessed Anna then attacks Ben.
-He manages to kill her by igniting a nearby gas line, setting off a huge explosion.
-The old building starts to collapse violently, and Ben is trapped under the ceiling while trying to escape.
+Threatening Anna with a gun, Ben forcefully brings her to the Mayflower and straps her into the chair in the Psychomanteum.
+Michael is pulled through the water on the floor by his reflection and begins to drown.
+At the Mayflower all the mirrors explode as the demon repossesses Anna, sparing Michael.
+The possessed Anna attacks Ben, who manages to kill her by igniting a nearby gas line, setting off a huge explosion.
+The old building collapses violently, trapping Ben.

 Ben pulls himself out of the rubble and stumbles out of the building.
-Policemen and firemen are everywhere in the street, and a body is seen being taken in a bag by paramedics, but nobody notices Ben.
-He looks at the older security guard's name tag and sees it is written backward, realizing everything is in reverse (like in a mirror).
-He comes upon a mirrored surface in the city and fails to see his own reflection as he reaches out to touch it.
-He realizes that he died in the rubble and is trapped in the mirror world: his hand appears as a handprint on the glass surface in the living world.
+He sees policemen and firemen, and a body is brought out in a bag by paramedics, but nobody notices him.
+After noticing everything is reversed, Ben realizes he died in the rubble and is now trapped in the mirror world.